demanuel/NewsUP/README.md

 If you have any issue installing/running this, not please send me an email so i can try to help you.

-## Linux
-If you have linux, the required perl modules should be on your package management system.

-## Windows
-On windows with strawberry perl please do:

-1- cpan

-2- Do the next step if you haven't yet installed any perl module 2.1- If you don't need a proxy to connect to the internet: o conf init choose the right options for you.
-The default ones should be enough 2.2- If you need a proxy to connect to internet: o conf init /proxy/ 2.2.2- After the proxy is configured: o conf commit

-3- install Config::Tiny

-4- install IO::Socket::SSL

-The other modules are included with strawberry perl.

 # Running
 The most basic way to run it (please check the options section) is:
 $ perl newsup.pl -file my_file -con 2 -news alt.binaries.test

 Everytime the newsup runs, it will create a NZB file for later retrieval of the uploaded files.
-The filename will consist on the unixepoch of the creation.
+The NZB filename will consist on the unixepoch of the creation.

 ## Options

 ## Config file
 This file doesn't support all the options of the command line.
-Everytime an option from the command line and an option from the config file, the command line takes precedence.
+Everytime an option from the command line conflicts with an option from the config file, the command line option takes precedence.
 Check sample newsup.conf for the available options

 ### Command line options